mfreemon/project1/README.md

 project1
 ========

-This is an About Me Page the I'm working on.
+This is an About Me Page that I'm working on.